mariame42/Born2be_root-test-/README.md

 21. Modify the runtime of the script from 10 minutes to 1.

-22. Finally, make the script stop running when the server has started, but without modifying the script. image
+22. Finally, make the script stop running when the server has started, but without modifying the script.
-Then if you reboot VM, cron.service will be disabled and inactive.

-image
-To restart cron with sudo systemctl enable cron and sudo systemctl start cron